 - Make sure your child’s belongings have permanent labels on them.
 This includes clothes, shoes, bags and any toys or show and tell items etc that your child brings to preschool.

 - Make sure they know basic hygiene practices, for example how to use the toilet and how to wash their hands properly.

 - Teach them how to properly introduce themselves to staff and other preschoolers; giving their name and asking politely for theirs.

 At The Berry Patch Preschool and Long Day Care Centre, your child will experience a positive and motivational preschool education.
-Enrol now to ensure a place in our friendly learning space where your child can develop essential life skills alongside other keen children.
 We provide quality preschool and child care in Kellyville Ridge, Rouse Hill Pemulwuy, Greystanes and Brighton Le Sands.
+Enrol now!